Research shows that for every $1 you spend on email marketing, you get back $4, with drip email campaigns playing a huge role.

 What is a drip email campaign?

-At its simplest, a drip email campaign is an automated email marketing strategy designed to send out several emails to a subscriber over a specific period.
+Also known as a drip sequence, a drip email campaign is an automated email marketing strategy designed to deliver several emails to a subscriber over a specific period.
 The emails are triggered by an event or action performed by the customer and are set to go out at predetermined intervals.

 For example, if a person subscribes to your blog, your drip campaign will include sending them a welcome email almost immediately.
 A day or two later, that subscriber will be sent another email highlighting some of your most popular blog posts.
 And if you have a course, your third email could be an introduction to that course.

 The beauty of email drip campaigns is that they enable you to provide your subscribers with the exact information they need at the right time.
 And no matter when a person joins your email list (or a particular segment), everyone receives the exact same sequence.

 So why should you bother with drip email campaigns?

 Simple.
 Drip campaigns can help you achieve your marketing and revenue goals.
 A few advantages of drip campaigns are:

 One of the biggest advantages you get from drip email campaigns is that they help boost engagement.
 Especially if a prospect has just subscribed to your email list, this aspect is very important.